 Today the sons of Zion—those having a Hebrew mindset of Scripture (that Faith is seen in ones actions) are battling the sons of Greece—those who have a Greek mindset of Scripture (whose Faith is only mental, without works, and is dead).
 The sons of Zion obey Torah; the sons of Greece deny the Biblical New Covenant relationship to Torah, and so forbid New Covenant obedience to Torah!

 And so we see a repeat of History today.
-The Greek-oriented, evangelical religion is being driven out from the spiritual Temple, just as the Maccabees did from the physical temple.
+The Greek-oriented, evangelical religion is being driven out from the spiritual Temple, just as the Maccabees drove out the Greek religion from the physical temple.
 The unclean practices are being cast out of the true Temple—the hearts and minds of Yahuweh’s people—and the Torah is being restored to its rightful place in daily practice.
 The altars are being rebuilt, and the true Temple(s) of the Holy Spirit are being restored and rededicated to Yahuweh.

-Yahuweh’s people are now being instructed to undergo a personal Hanukkah, as the apostle Paul besought them to do in Romans 12:1-2.
+Yahuweh’s people are now being instructed to undergo a personal Hanukkah, a personal dediction, just as the apostle Paul besought them to do in Romans 12:1-2.
 Yahuweh is calling His people to re-dedicate their bodies, hearts and minds, the true Temples of the Holy Spirit, back to Yahuweh.

-His people are now returning to Him, by keeping His Living Torah by Faith, through the Grace He supplies, enabling them to walk fully in His New and Everlasting Covenant.
+His people are now returning to Him, by obeying His Living Torah by Faith, through the Grace He supplies, enabling them to walk fully in His New and Everlasting Covenant.

 Likewise Believers are seeing the miracle of the oil take place within themselves.
 Though our supply of oil be small, the Word of Yahuweh spoken to Zerubbabel becomes a personal word of fulfillment for us today: